SarahRichards1928/knossos/_drafts/documentation.md

 *   By clicking on one table entry, the corresponding node will be activated and the view recenters on its position.

 ### Tracing Time

-*   The Tracing Time window is an informative widget to show you your time spent on the loaded Skeleton.
+The Tracing Time window is an informative widget to show you your time spent on the loaded Skeleton.

 *   *Running Time* shows how long this **Knossos** session is running already.
 *   *Tracing Time* shows how much from that time you have been tracing.
 *   *Idle Time* shows how much of this time you have been idle, i.e. have done nothing.

 ### Task Management

-*   Here you can manage your tracing tasks.
+You can manage your tracing tasks here.
 Tracing tasks are skeleton files with a starting node and task information.
 Note that you need a network connection, as this feature connects to a task host.

-*   First you have to login at your task host with your username and password.
+*   At first, you have to login at your task host with your username and password.
 *   On successful login, you will reach the task management widget which displays to you your current task if you have already activated one.
 If not, you can load one via *Load New Task*.
 The task file will be saved in a task-files folder.
 Please read the task category's description and the task's comment carefully.
 *   Now you can trace as usual.
 You can submit your work every now and then by clicking on *Submit*.
 If you check the *final* checkbox first, your submit will be marked as final, that is, as finished work.
 *   Through *Load Last Submit* you can load your latest submit to your task into **Knossos** to continue tracing.
 If you haven't submitted anything, yet, the task file will be loaded instead.